How to Spend a Day at Oeschinensee Lake in Switzerland

-When should I go to Oeschinen Lake?
+When to go to Oeschinen Lake

 Summer and winter are the best times to visit, as the gondola and restaurants shut down during early spring and late fall.
 Wait until the snow melts for a warm season visit to take advantage of hiking and swimming under the sun.
 The winter activities typically start around Christmas.

-How do I get to Oeschinensee?
+How to get to Oeschinensee

 From Kandersteg, you can either hike up the mountain or pay for a cable car ride to the top (check current prices here).
 The walk to the lake from the gondola drop off takes about 30 minutes but is a fairly easy stroll along flower-filled meadows where herds of cows like to hang out (and sometimes block the road).
 Just be sure to grab a map from the station before you take off as there are a few different trails at the top.